 It also came recommended to us by Anthony West, singer in Oh Wonder (who, along with his partner and bandmate, Josephine Vander Gucht, launched a coffee shop, Nola, in late 2020).
 “The brewing outcome is somewhere between a filter coffee and a long black, and it’s pretty hard to mess up — unless you either over-pressurise (i.e., force it down too hard) or don’t screw the filter on properly,” he says.
 West likes it for its speed and consistency, and notes that the humble device even has its own dedicated coffee-making tournament — the International Aeropress Championship — a testament to its immense popularity and cultlike status.

 Wilfa Classic+ Coffee Brewer

 If you need to make coffee for a crowd, or if you like the idea of a coffee maker you can flick on and off, the Wilfa Classic+ is our top pick for automated brewers.
-It came strongly recommended by five of our experts.
-These filter coffee makers are made by the Norwegian-owned company Wilfa and are prized for their simplicity.
+It came strongly recommended by six of our experts.
+These filter coffee-makers are made by the Norwegian-owned company Wilfa and are prized for their simplicity.
 To make coffee, you simply fill them with the correct ratio of water to grounds, then the machine will brew your coffee with no timer or oversight necessary.

 Dan from Climpson & Sons adds that the Wilfa is the Climpson & Sons’ coffee brewer of choice for home and office use because “it delivers consistent, delicious coffee and looks great.”
-He also compliments its user-friendly features, like a manual stopper that prevents coffee dripping on the hotplate.
-The machine brews up to one litre of coffee and requires standard paper filters.

 Best (less expensive) automated coffee maker